autonomys/infra/_docs/3_DigitalOcean/README.md

 # DigitalOcean & Subspace IAC

-In DigitalOcean everything is a resource.

-- Volumes
-- Droplets
-- Backups...

-In this context, we use Terraform to create and maintain the infrastructure as code.
+Everything is a resource.
+Use Terraform to create and maintain the infrastructure as code.

 ## Use Terraform.

-Remember, this allow us to get several benefits among order, basic security, monitoring, automation, etc.

-- For all resources, there is a way to define it using terraform.
+For all resources, there is a way to define it using Terraform.
+Check the [Terraform docs](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs) for more information.

-- Always run **terraform plan** command to check state changes.
+- Run **terraform plan** command to check state changes and generate a plan file to be used by **terraform apply**.
-- Always run **terraform apply** from main branch.
-  - This contains the current infrastructure state and must be done after team discussion and PR approval.

-Check the [terraform docs](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs) for more information.
+- Run **terraform apply** to deploy changes on infrastructure and keep track of it on the Terraform state.

 ### Current state / environments.